 How do I find out about important dates such as tryouts for my sport of interest?

-- One of the first places to learn more specifics about your sport would be the athletic session held during the Class of 2019 Celebration in the spring.
-In addition, the athletic department holds a Q&A session for parents of incoming students during each summer orientation session.
+- The athletic department holds a Q&A session for parents of incoming students during each summer orientation session.
 Most coaches will email or mail information to incoming students over the summer, particularly the fall athletic programs that report early.
 Finally, details and information on physicals and sports medicine-related requirements for athletes can be found on the athletic training website.